Ideagen COVID-19 Statement

 After previously providing guidance, with the speed of the ever-changing situation we are now instructing our employees to follow the relevant government advice in the jurisdiction in which they live and work.

-The company has adopted new travel restrictions through to the end of March for the safety of its employees and clients, consistent with travel guidance by the WHO.
+The company has adopted new travel restrictions until further notice for the safety of its employees and clients, consistent with travel guidance by the WHO.

 Ideagen has sharply curtailed all domestic and international travel for internal and customer meetings to only business-critical situations when virtual methods are insufficient.
 All Ideagen colleagues are encouraged to hold meetings and events virtually.
 There is no travel to restricted areas for work related reasons.

 If an Ideagen colleague has personal travel to restricted locations for an emergency reason, they must inform their manager and must self-quarantine for 14 days after their trip is completed, per recommendations by health organizations.

 The risk analysis from any sudden sickness of key staff, which considers the risk, probability, impact, priority and details the mitigations in place and the resulting post mitigation rating is low and mitigated by having enough competent staff employed in all areas to cover the loss.
 Staff are multi-trained to cover roles and succession planning is in place.

 Over the last 14 days we have extensively tested our emergency planning, systems and infrastructure and are confident in our ability to continue to support our customers to our same high standards throughout this time.

 Ideagen are keeping those directly affected by this virus in our thoughts.”